jasonsuk/data-analytics/README.md

 - **`Data Analytics Projects`** : Completed - to refactor!

   Project works submitted to pass Data Analysis Nano Degree (Udacity).
 Python libraries used to perform data wrangling and visualization.

+-- **`Side Projects`**

+  The directory contains self-created projects for random domain of interest.

 - **`Statistics`** : New - Work in process.

   To include statistical analysis using Python.

 - **`Web Scraping`** : Completed